-So by now you might have heard the news that A&E has decided to rescind its suspension of “Duck Dynasty” star Phil Robertson and continue producing the show with him in front of the camera.
-Is anyone surprised?
-A&E’s backpedaling only confirms the suspicions many of us had following the network’s initial decision to temporarily cut ties with the head duck: it had nothing to do with disciplining Robertson for making homophobic and racist remarks in a GQ interview and everything to do with generating media buzz, boosting ratings, and peddling more “Duck Dynasty” junk at Walmart.
+None of us can forget “Duck Dynasty” star Phil Robertson making homophobic and racist remarks in a GQ interview and everything to do with generating media buzz, boosting ratings, and peddling more “Duck Dynasty” junk at Walmart.
 Theirs was a PR stunt akin to DC Comics’ killing off its most beloved property, Superman, in 1993.
 Did anyone really expect the Man of Steel to remain dead forever?

-As if it matters whether Robertson appears on the show or not.
-His anti-gay, pseudo-Christian comments have already earned him a spot in the pantheon of right-wing folk heroes, slightly ahead of George Zimmerman and just a shade below Ted Nugent.
-Not only have conservatives as influential as Sarah Palin and Bobby Jindal scrambled to Robertson’s aid, but everywhere you look, it seems — especially here in Texas — the patriarch’s craggy, Taliban-bearded mug scowls defiantly on t-shirts, bobble heads, koozies, throw blankets, and other white-trash, truck-stop tchotchke.
+As if it matters whether the show was ever cancelled or not.
+His anti-gay, pseudo-Christian comments earned him a spot in the pantheon of right-wing folk heroes, slightly ahead of George Zimmerman and just a shade below Ted Nugent.
+Not only did conservatives as influential as Sarah Palin and Bobby Jindal scrambled to Robertson’s aid, but everywhere you looked, it seems — especially here in Texas — the patriarch’s craggy, Taliban-bearded mug scowls defiantly on t-shirts, bobble heads, koozies, throw blankets, and other white-trash, truck-stop tchotchke.

 More than anything else, this whole duck-tastic chapter in our nation’s ongoing war of ideologies has led me to try to pin down what exactly constitutes an American right-wing folk hero.
 There are a number of them, including Zimmerman, Nugent, Palin, and now Robertson.
 What characteristics do these highly-admired conservative figures share other than their political leanings?